JonathanTreffler/sharerenamer/README.md

 ![](screenshots/sharerenamer.png)

 This is an add-in to the Files app, which allows you to customize your share tokens, so your links can be https://mycloud.de/s/mysharedlink instead of https://mycloud.de/s/qPv1SwbU5M2YEoJZ.
 Just share a file or folder (or click an already shared one) and a new button for renaming the link will appear below the share link URL in the sidebar of the Files app.

+You can also rename links in the Gallery app.

 ## Requirements
 * Nextcloud >= 9

 ## Install
 ### Nextcloud app store
-Just install the app from the Nextcloud app store.
+Just install the app from the [Nextcloud app store](https://apps.nextcloud.com/apps/sharerenamer).
 It can be found under the 'tools' category.

 ### Manual installation
 * Download the latest version from the [release page](https://github.com/DecaTec/sharerenamer/releases).